Arhaan/dexter/README.md

-# dexter
+# Dexter
-A text Editor
+A Text Editor